 Lightroom library module showing thumbnails, left and right panels and film strip.

-Importantly, I’ve cut the size of my image library in half since moving to Lightroom.
-I’ve thrown away countless TIF files, usually because I’ve created a better RAW “recipe” to replace them.
-My RAW files, saved from my 26 MP Sony A6700 average 28 MP, including the embedded recipe; TIF’s would be thrice that, and if it was a layered PSD file it could be six or eight times more.
-Of course, some PSD files I still need, but with Lightroom′s adjustment brush and other new features, most images don’t require creating a TIF or PSD that balloons the size just to allow destruction-free work in Photoshop.
+Importantly, I’ve cut the size of my image library in half since moving to Lightroom, mostly by discarding old TIF files, replaced by better RAW “recipes”.
+Of course, some PSD files with layers I still need, but with Lightroom′s adjustment brush and other new features, most images don’t require creating a TIF or PSD that balloons the size just to allow destruction-free work in Photoshop.

-Briefly, after a shoot I put the SD (SDXC) card into the reader slot on my computer.
-I’ve set up Lightroom preferences to detect the card, and the images show up automatically, in an import dialog box.
-Within a keyword box I add general words applicable for the shoot, and select a custom processing preset.
-I shoot only RAW images, and the processing preset is a great time-saver that adds a recipe of enhancements—stuff like vibrance, fill light, chromatic aberration removal, etc.—so the rendered jpg looks “improved” as it enters the Lightroom Library and often needs little work.
+Briefly, at my PC I put the SD (SDXC) card into the reader slot.
+I’ve set up Lightroom preferences to detect the card, and the images show up automatically in an import dialog box.
+Within a keyword box I add general words applicable for the shoot, and sometimes select a custom processing preset.
+I shoot only RAW images, so a processing preset is a time-saver that adds a recipe of enhancements—stuff like vibrance, fill light, chromatic aberration removal, etc.—so the rendered jpg looks “improved” as it enters the Lightroom Library and often needs little work.
 An automatic Metadata preset enters IPTC copyright information.
-When I hit the import button, the images are copied to a folder named with the date (year-month-day).
+Importantly, when I hit the import button, the images are copied to a folder named by date (year-month-day).

-I don’t do a backup on import, like many folks advocate, because I prefer to purge the junk first.
+I don’t do a backup on import because I prefer to purge junk first.
 After throwing away 50-90% of the imported images (which takes two or three passes), I do a group rename, add more specific keywords, rate a few of them (1-5 stars), and backup the new folder to an external drive.
-In the past I also burned a DVD backup but I stopped that in favor of a third hard drive that I back-up less frequently.
+Periodically, I also back-up to a third hard drive.
 Lastly, I put the SD card back in the camera and reformat.
 This all goes quickly unless I have lots of similar images of good quality and I feel the need to pare them down.
 Important to note, the higher performance SDXC cards write fast enough for 4k 120 fps video recordings of the Sony A6700.

 Lightroom library Import dialogue box